 Request a Free Consultation with a Lawyer

 In some cases, it is more than “debris” that falls off of a pickup or commercial truck and harms others, for example, past incidents have involved huge hay bales, logs, mattresses, and other large items.
 You will also generally have a lawsuit if a tire comes off of a semi cab or trailer, hits your vehicle, and causes personal injury or wrongful death.
-Attorneys Fred Pritzker and Eric Hageman have won settlements for injured people and their families in these kinds of cases.
+Attorney Eric Hageman has won settlements for injured people and their families in these kinds of cases.

 If you or a loved one was injured, you are probably wondering how you can protect your family, make sure all of the hospital bills are paid, and have enough money for the future.
-You can contact our law firm for a free consultation with Fred, Eric, or another one of our lawyers.
+You can contact our law firm for a free consultation with Eric and his team of lawyers.

 When Does Getting Hit by Truck Debris Result in a Lawsuit?